ekr3peeK/test-unsplash/README.md

 1. Create a copy of the `.env.example` file and fill it with required data
 2. Run `npm install` to install all dependencies
-3. Run `npm build` to build the application
+3. Run `npm run build` to build the application
-4. Run `npm start` to start the API
+4. Run `npm run start` to start the API

 The API listens to a single endpoint only, `/analyze` for POST requests.
 The correct payload that should be sent looks like this: